EmuloFra/EmuloFra.github.io/Chap2-siem.md

 ![Add Integrations](./elasticlog.png)

-We can enter in the search bar a query to filter the logs, for example, **event.action:"nmap_scan"** Click on "Search" button to execute the search query (it can take a while for the events to populate and show up on the SIEM).
+We can enter in the search bar a query to filter the logs, for example, **event.action:"nmap"** Click on "Search" button to execute the search query (it can take a while for the events to populate and show up on the SIEM).

 You will see something like this: